shahineb/ci-hackathon/README.md

 # Climate Informatics 2020 Data Challenge

-_In the context of the [Climate Informatics 2020 conference](https://ci2020.web.ox.ac.uk/home) data challenge, we attempt to predict visible imagery at night using thermal infra-red observation._
+_In the context of the [Climate Informatics 2020 conference](https://ci2020.web.ox.ac.uk/home) data challenge, we attempt to predict visible imagery at night using thermal infra-red observation.
+More details on the challenge and datasets in [here](https://competitions.codalab.org/competitions/26644)_

 ## Getting started

+We propose to train a [pix2pix](https://phillipi.github.io/pix2pix/)-like cGANs at spectral domain translation.

 __From command line__